Security-Onion-Solutions/securityonion-docs/alerts.rst

 .. warning::

-   This page has not been fully updated for 2.2 yet!
+   This page has not been fully updated for Security Onion 2 yet!
 We'll get it updated soon.

 Security Onion generates a lot of valuable information for you the second you plug it into a TAP or SPAN port.
 Between Zeek logs, alert data from Suricata, and full packet capture from Stenographer, you have, in a very short amount of time, enough information to begin making identifying areas of interest and making positive changes to your security stance.